ARK-Builders/ark-core/drop-core/cli/README.md

-# Drop CLI
+# ARK Drop CLI

-A clean, user-friendly CLI tool for sending and receiving files with customizable profiles.
+A clean, user-friendly CLI tool for sending and receiving data with customizable profiles.

 ## Features